 Reduction of analog distortions caused by microphonic vibrations results in a more natural musical realism.
 The enhancement is a definite upgrade to a higher realm of audio appreciation.

-Unlike rubbery feet that tend to dull higher frequencies and cause ill-defined or "bloopy" bass - or metals, ceramics, graphite and other rigid coupling devices that produce unique sonic signatures and harsh dynamics, Herbie's proprietary contra-vibrational products allow your components to deliver the goods as they are engineered to do.
+Unlike rubbery feet that tend to dull higher frequencies and cause ill-defined or "bloopy" bass - or metals, ceramics, graphite and other rigid coupling devices that produce unique sonic signatures and harsh dynamics, Herbie's specialized and proprietary contra-vibrational products allow your components to deliver the goods as they are engineered to do.

 Tenderfoot: Herbie's overall best, most versatile, most popular footer!

 Tenderfoot: Individually molded with a proprietary platinum-cure silicone blend formulated in-house in consultation with Wacker Chemie AG of Germany for maximum micro-vibration absorption.
 Recommended for audio and video components weighing from 2 to 220 pounds (100kg).